Choosing & Using a Sleep Trainer Clock

 How can the child tell it is morning?

-It depends on the clock, with Sam The Sheep the eyes open and screen changes colour.
+It depends on the clock.
 With the Gro Clock the the stars display on the screen countdown and change the moon face on a blue coloured screen to a smiling sun on a yellow background.

 Choosing which sleep trainer to buy